bolanzach/ztalks/compiler/readme.md

 #### ✨ Specify reusable HTML in components

-A component is just an HTML file
+A component is just an HTML file.

 **components/hello.html**
 ```html